Marvin Weisbord Six Box Model

 What is the Weisbord Six Box Model?

-The Weisbord Six Box Model is a framework developed by the American analyst Marvin Weisbord used to evaluate the performance of organisations.
+The Weisbord Six Box Model is a framework developed by the American analyst Marvin Weisbord used to evaluate the performance of organisations and create competitive advantage.

-The generic framework has been developed to diagnose organisational issues that might otherwise go unnoticed by senior management.
+The generic framework has been developed to diagnose organisational issues and assess the functioning that might otherwise go unnoticed by senior management.
 The Weisbord Six Box Model is mostly based on techniques and assumptions in the field of organisational development and is used by a wide variety of organisations.

-The Weisbord Six Box Model simulates comprehensive performance analysis by examining six research areas in the organisational structure.
+The Weisbord Six Box Model focuses and simulates comprehensive performance analysis by examining six research areas in the internal structure of an organization.
 Organisations are often so large and complex that managers, despite knowing that the organisation could be much more efficient, don’t know where to start in order to identify and correct problems or inefficiencies.

 The Weisbord Six Box Model enables them to evaluate the organisation’s performance in a structured way by focusing on issues such as scheduling, motivation and rewards, the role of support functions, internal competition between organisational units, partnerships, hierarchies, and the delegation of authority, organisational rewards and performance evaluation.